Dwatkins4782/vagrant-ansible-lamp/README.md

 ## LAMP Stack via Ansible on Vagrant
-Setup LAMP Stack and RHEL/CentOS using Ansible as provisioner on Vagrant
+Setup LAMP Stack with RHEL/CentOS using Ansible as provisioner on Vagrant

 ## Requirements
-1. VirtualBox installed - you can get it from https://www.virtualbox.org/wiki/Downloads
+1. VirtualBox installed - get it from https://www.virtualbox.org/wiki/Downloads
 2. Vagrant installed - get it from http://www.vagrantup.com/downloads.html

 ## Vagrantfile